DAVINCI

 DAVINCI (Deep Atmosphere Venus Investigation of Noble gases, Chemistry, and Imaging) is a planned mission for an orbiter and atmospheric probe to the planet Venus.
-Together with the VERITAS mission, which will also study Venus, it was selected by NASA on 2 June 2021 to be part of their Discovery Program.
+Together with the separate VERITAS mission, which will also study Venus, it was selected by NASA on June 2, 2021 to be part of their Discovery Program.
+Its acronym is inspired by Leonardo da Vinci in honor of his scientific innovations, aerial sketches and constructions.

 DAVINCI will send both an orbiter and a descent probe to Venus.
 The orbiter will image Venus in multiple wavelengths from above, while the descent probe will study the chemical composition of Venus's atmosphere and take photographs during descent.
 The DAVINCI probe will travel through the Venusian atmosphere, sampling the atmosphere, and returning measurements down to the surface.
 These measurements are important to understanding the origin of the atmosphere, how it has evolved, and how and why it is different from the atmosphere of Earth and Mars.
 The measurements taken by DAVINCI will investigate the possible history of water on Venus and the chemical processes at work in the unexplored lower atmosphere.
 Before it reaches the surface, the DAVINCI probe will capture high-resolution images of the planet's ridged terrain ("tesserae"), returning the first images of the planet's surface since the Soviet Venera 14 lander in 1982.
 It will also collect data for studying the planet's origin, and its tectonic and weathering history.

 Proposal development

 DAVINCI was one of the dozens of proposals submitted in 2015 to potentially become Mission #13 of NASA's Discovery Program.
 NASA's planned budget for Discovery Mission #13 was US$450 million.
 On September 30, 2015, DAVINCI was selected as one of five finalists.
 On January 4, 2017, two competing proposals, Lucy and Psyche, defeated DAVINCI to be selected as the 13th and 14th Discovery missions, respectively.

-DAVINCI was revised to DAVINCI+ and was again proposed for the Discovery Program in 2019, and selected for Phase A funding on February 13, 2020.
+The DAVINCI proposal was revised and resubmitted under the name "DAVINCI+" for the Discovery Program in 2019, and selected for Phase A funding on February 13, 2020.
 Its Concept Study Report was submitted in November 2020.
 In June 2021, NASA selected DAVINCI+ as one of the next Discovery class missions.
-The mission's name was changed back from DAVINCI+ to DAVINCI after selection.
+The mission's name was reverted to DAVINCI after selection.

-The DAVINCI Principal Investigator is James B. Garvin of NASA's Goddard Space Flight Center and the Deputy Principal Investigators are Stephanie Getty and Giada Arney, both also of NASA's Goddard Space Flight Center.
+The DAVINCI Principal Investigator is James B. Garvin of NASA's Goddard Space Flight Center (GSFC) and the Deputy Principal Investigators are Stephanie Getty and Giada Arney, both also of GSFC.

-Within the same timeframe, a separate mission, VERITAS, will also be conducted with the objective of mapping the surface features of Venus with radar to shed light into its history, evaluate this possibility of plate tectonics and volcanism, and understand how the planet developed so differently from Earth.
+A separate Venus orbiter mission, VERITAS, was selected at the same time, with the objective of mapping the surface features of Venus with radar to shed light into its history, evaluate this possibility of plate tectonics and volcanism, and understand how the planet developed so differently from Earth.